A popular Inman Park eatery has expanded to Decatur.

 The restaurant offers Southern dishes for breakfast, lunch and dinner, as well as weekend brunch.

-“It’s the perfect place, with the perfect vibe, for Folk Art’s new location,” said co-owner Randy Parks, a longtime Decatur resident, in a press release.
+“It’s the perfect place, with the perfect vibe, for Folk Art’s new location,” said co-owner Randy Parks, a longtime Decatur resident, in a press release earlier this year.
 “I’ve raised my family here, my first restaurant job was here.
 It’s just good to be back where it all started.
 It definitely feels full circle.
 I’m excited to share our great food and welcoming atmosphere with my neighbors and the wonderful community of Decatur.”

-The new location will feature a full menu similar to the original Inman Park outpost, with Southern breakfast, lunch , brunch and dinner menus.
-Other plans for the space include a full bar, local beers on tap and dining room seating for 100 with an additional 17 spots at the bar and 10 on the patio.
+The new location will feature a full menu similar to the original Inman Park outpost, with Southern breakfast, lunch, brunch and dinner menus.
+The space features a full bar, local beers on tap and dining room seating for 138 with an additional 17 spots at the bar and 10 on the patio.

 The new space will share a similar visual aesthetic with the original Folk Art with murals from local artists R. Land and a rotating gallery of original pieces by a variety of Atlanta artists.